Skip to main content

 Methodology

-Gunbot executes backtests using the exact same strategy logic and core code that it employs for live trading.
-This ensures that the backtesting results are as representative of potential real-world performance as possible, with the main differences being the absence of actual balance changes on an exchange and the use of historical data instead of live market data feeds.
+Gunbot executes backtests with the same strategy logic and core code as live trading.
+The main differences are no exchange balance changes and the use of historical data instead of live feeds.

 Without Deep Testing